 and discharging new roles and responsibilities was given a major

-thrust.
-Overall, 47187 employees were trained against target of 3I,049
+Overall 33,563 employees were trained against target of 3I,049

-employees during the year on various contemporary technical and
+employees during the year on various contemporary, technical and

 Harmonious Employee Relations

 related to wage, safety, and welfare of workers, arising from time to

-time thus helping in establishing a conducive work environment.
+time, thus helping in establishing a conducive work environment.

 Bipartite forums like National Joint Committee for Steel Industry

-(NJCSI), Joint Committee on Safety, Health & Environment in Steel
+(NJCS), Joint Committee on Safety, Health & Environment in Steel

-Industry (JCSSI) etc. with representation from major central trade
+Industry (JCSSI), etc. with representation from major central Trade

-unions as well as representative Unions of Plants/Units meet on a
+Unions as well as representative Unions of Plants/Units meet on a

 periodic basis and jointly evolve recommendations/ action plans for

 from the harmonious Industrial Relations enjoyed over the years by SAIL

 Plants/Units, marked with diverse work culture at multi-locations.